-During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your co-pay or co-insurance amount).
+During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your co-insurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.